digital-magic-io/io-ts-local-date-time/README.md

-# ts-template
+# io-ts-local-date-time

-Template file for generic Type Script projects
+LocalDate, LocalTime types and utilities for TS